A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Adversarial MDP Optimization Algorithm

 where $\epsilon_i\left(x, a\right)$ is defined as:

 and $k(x)$ denotes the index of the layer to which $x$ belongs and $\delta \in(0,1)$ is the given confidence.
-The next result, which directly follows from \citet{rosenberg19a}, shows that the cumulative error due to the estimation of the transition probabilities grows sublinearly during time.

-\begin{restatable}{lemma}{qMinusQhatCompact} When the confidence set $\mathcal{P}$ is updated as in Equation~\eqref{eq: Confidence set}, with probability at least $1-2\delta$, it holds:
+The next result, which follows from~\citep{rosenberg19a}, shows that the cumulative error due to the estimation of the transition probabilities grows sublinearly. \begin{restatable}{lemma}{qMinusQhatCompact} If the confidence set $\mathcal{P}$ is updated as in Equation~\eqref{eq: Confidence set}, with probability at least $1-2\delta$, it holds that

 where $\mathcal{E}^q_{\delta}\leq \tilde{\mathcal{O}}(\sqrt{T})$. \end{restatable}